ErpNetDocs/tech/modules/applications/rental/index.md

 ### Assets status report

-Provides a comprehensive overview of the current status of all assets, revealing their current availability/occupancy.
+Provides a detailed overview of the state of all assets, revealing their **current occupancy** as well as the **current date(s)** on which they are available to lease.

+These dates can **change** depending on the lease contracts a rental asset is part of, but this will always be reflected by the report.

+You can also see the **last date** of the final lease contract a rental asset is currently part of.
+After that date, the asset will be completely available to lease and the report will not feature any occupancy periods.

 ### Lease Contracts – Lines